ehperminute/fetch-take-home/README.md

 ```

 # Running the ETL Pipeline:
-To run the ETL pipeline, execute the following command from the root of the project directory:
+To run the ETL pipeline, execute the following command from the app\ directory:

 ```
 python -m main.py